1 Chronicles 14 – David’s Throne Is Secured at Jerusalem

 a.
 David took more wives: This was in direct disobedience to Deuteronomy 17:17: Neither shall he multiply wives for himself, lest his heart turn away.
 2 Samuel 5:13 tells us that David also took more concubines when he lived in Jerusalem.

 b.
-David begot more sons and daughters: Certainly David (and everyone else) saw these many children as God’s sign of blessing upon David and his many wives.
-Yet most of the trouble to come in David’s life comes from his relationship with women and from his children.
+David begot more sons and daughters: Certainly, David (and everyone else) saw these many children as God’s sign of blessing upon David and his many wives.
+Yet most of the trouble to come in David’s life comes from his relationships with women and his children.

 i.
-It is often true that the seeds to our future trouble are sown in times of great success and prosperity.
+It is often true that the seeds of our future trouble are sown in times of great success and prosperity.
 In some ways, David handled trials better than success.

 B. Victory over the Philistines.